manish8917/Speech-Recognition-with-Neural-Networks/README.md

 __NOTE:__ While some code has already been implemented to get you started, you will need to implement additional functionality to successfully answer all of the questions included in the notebook. __Unless requested, do not modify code that has already been included.__

-### Evaluation

-Your project will be reviewed by a Udacity reviewer against the CNN project [rubric](#rubric).
-Review this rubric thoroughly, and self-evaluate your project before submission.
-All criteria found in the rubric must meet specifications for you to pass.

 ### Project Submission

-When you are ready to submit your project, collect the following files and compress them into a single archive for upload:
+When ready to submit project, collect the following files and compress them into a single archive for upload:
 - The `vui_notebook.ipynb` file with fully functional code, all code cells executed and displaying output, and all questions answered.
 - An HTML or PDF export of the project notebook with the name `report.html` or `report.pdf`.
 - The `sample_models.py` file with all model architectures that were trained in the project Jupyter notebook.
 - The `results/` folder containing all HDF5 and pickle files corresponding to trained models.

-Alternatively, your submission could consist of the GitHub link to your repository.

 <a id='rubric'></a>